 - On medium heat Sauté the onions for around 5mins till they start to soften.
 After that add the garlic, thyme, bay leaves, salt and pepper.

 - Lower the heat and permit the onions to cook for about 30 minutes.
-Don’t cover, until they’re caramel color and soft.
+Don’t cover them until they’re caramel color and soft.

 - If they still haven’t turned the colour, turn the heat up for about 5 minutes more, stirring and ensuring that the onions don’t burn.

 - Once the onions are cooked, add in the mustard, stock, and balsamic vinegar.